Twig6943/Wayland-Gaming/README.md

 # We're looking for contributors ❗

-Please create an issue if you're intrested.
+Please create an issue if you're interested.

 ### This is a fork of [spazziale](https://github.com/spazziale/Wayland-Native-Games-Compatibility-List)'s repository.